-Slovenia - Local freight partnership development plan in Ljubljana

-Location Ljubljana, outside of the Alpine Convention area (but applicable on Alpine towns) Service organizer City of Llubljana General presentation The growing significance of urban freight transport and logistics is related to increased population and sustained economic growth in urban areas.
+Slovenia - Local freight partnership development plan in Ljubljana Location Service organizer Ljubljana, outside of the Alpine Convention area (but applicable on Alpine towns) City of Llubljana General presentation The growing significance of urban freight transport and logistics is related to increased population and sustained economic growth is urban areas.
 In towns freight transport represents 10-18% of road traffic.
-Freight transport in towns is specific because distribution takes place at the end of the transport chain, which is characterized by small loads, frequent number of runs and many vehicle kilometres.
-In many European towns access to the city centres is limited due to often narrow roads, congestion and high population density, the requirements of the population in terms of their mobility as well as environmental protection.
-One of the objectives of efficient urban logistics solutions is solving conflicts between different interest groups in the most capable way.
-For this reason, partnerships between key actors (stakeholders) are formally establishing in many European towns.
-The partnerships have different names such as "local freight network", "freight quality partnership", "city logistics forum", etc. but the goals are the same, i.e. to find urban freight policy measures that will satisfy the needs of all stakeholders.
+Freight transport in towns is specific because distribution take place at the end of the transport chain, which is characterized be small loads, frequent number of runs and many vehicle kilometres.
+In many European towns access to the city centres is limited due to often narrow roads, congestion and high population density, the requirements of the population in terms of the mobility as well as environmental protection.
+One of the objective of efficient urban logistics solutions is solving conflicts betwee different interest groups in the most capable way.
+For this reason partnerships between key actors (stakeholders) are formall establishing in many European towns.
+The partnerships have different names such as "local freight network", "freight qualit partnership", "city logistics forum", etc. but the goals are the same i.e. to find urban freight policy measures that will satisfy the need of all stakeholders.
 They aim to develop an understanding of freight distribution issues and problems and promote constructive solutions acceptable for all stakeholders.
-The aim of the local freight partnerships in all ELAN towns.
-The aim of the local freight partnerships in all ELAN towns.
-The aim of the local freight partnerships is a leading city and according to the guidelines from the freight delivery stakeholder's partnership plans.
-Action typology Underlying issue (problem/needs addressed) and objectives Supply chain management, urban planning Freight transport in Ljubljana has significant increased recently, particularly since Slovenia has joined the European Union.
-There are several distribution places and many transport operators in Ljubljana which are situated at different locations in the city, especially in the suburbs.
-Among them there is a lack of cooperation which causes a large number of transport operations and predictably lower load factors than could be possible with coordinated logistics.
+To deal with city logistics the CIVITAS-ELAN project set up common measure (7.1-COM Integrated freight polic development) to establish freight partnerships in all ELAN towns.
+The aim of the local freight partnership is to present local freight transport problems and to receive critical feedback and opinion from stakeholders.
+In this common measure, Ljubljana was a leading city an according to the guidelines from the freight delivery stakeholder' partnership plan for Ljubljana, other towns should make their ow partnership plans.
+Action typology Underlying issue (problem/needs addressed) and objectives Supply chain management, urban planning Freight transport in Ljubljana has significant increased recently particularly since Slovenia has joined the European Union.
+There are several distribution places and many transport operators in Ljubljana which are situated at different locations in the city especially in the suburbs.
+Among them there is a lack cooperation which causes a large number of transport operation and predictably lower load factors than could be possible with coordinated logistics.